kem25/LinuxConfiguration/README.md

 (Note: vim can be replaced here with nano or another text editor.)

 ### Set up the database schema and populate the database
-1. While in the /var/www/catalog/catalog/ directory, activate the virtualenv by running `. venv/bin/activate`
+ While in the /var/www/catalog/catalog/ directory, activate the virtualenv by running `. venv/bin/activate`

-1. Then run `python populator.py`
+ Then run `python populator.py`
+ Then run `python __init__.py`

+You can now access your app at the IP address:34.214.52.161